Editorial Policy, Publication Ethics, and Complete Instructions for Authors

 - if applicable, what safeguards were used to protect vulnerable populations, and

 - other relevant information.

 The embargo period begins when a manuscript is submitted to Academic Medicine and ends on the publication date at 6:00 p.m. eastern time.
 The embargo means that information concerning the manuscript cannot be published, broadcasted, posted online, or otherwise placed in the public domain until the manuscript is published.
-For Articles, Research Reports, Perspectives, Innovation Reports, and Commentaries, the embargo lifts when these items are posted online; for other items (Cover Art, Letters to the Editor, Medicine and the Arts, Teaching and Learning Moments), the embargo lifts when the print issue is mailed and posted as the Current Issue on the home page.
+For Articles, Research Reports, Scholarly Perspectives, Innovation Reports, Literature Reviews, Invited Commentaries, and AM Last Pages, the embargo lifts when these items are posted online; for other items (Cover Art, Letters to the Editor, Medicine and the Arts, Teaching and Learning Moments), the embargo lifts when the print issue is mailed and posted as the Current Issue on the home page.

 Communication with the Media

 Academic Medicine sends out monthly announcements about recently published online ahead-of-print articles to members of the press.
-These articles are no longer under embargo but instead able to be shared.
+These articles are no longer under embargo and are able to be shared.
 Authors may therefore receive calls or emails from representatives of the media.
 We encourage authors to cooperate with journalists to maximize the accuracy of subsequent media coverage.
-Authors whose articles are scheduled for publication may also arrange their own publicity, but they must strictly adhere to Academic Medicine's embargo.
+Authors whose articles are scheduled for publication may also arrange their own publicity, but they must strictly adhere to Academic Medicine's embargo policy.
 If an author's organization is planning a press release, media pitch, or other media outreach, these activities should be coordinated with Toni Gallo, Senior Staff Editor,

 Types of Manuscripts